Make every step count for your community.

 Customize your personalized fundraising page.
 Add some photos and share your story to appeal to your friends, family and colleagues.
 100%* of funds raised will go to the charity of your choice.

-Be sure to share updates about your fundraising on social media using #runScotia and #ScotiaHalf
+Be sure to share updates about your fundraising on social media using #ScotiaCharityChallenge #runScotia and #ScotiaHalf

 *Scotiabank pays for online transaction fees when fundraisers use fundraising platform.